25 cm schwerer Minenwerfer: Service

 The wheels were removed and the sMW was then placed in a pit or trench at least 1.5 m deep, protecting the mortar and its crew.
 Despite the extremely short range, the sMW proved to be potent as its massive shells were almost as effective in penetrating fortifications as the largest siege guns in the German inventory, including the 42 cm Dicke Bertha (Big Bertha), a howitzer that was more than 50 times the weight of the sMW.
 The value of the sMW is indicated by the number in service, which increased from 44 when the war broke out, to 1,234 at its end.

-In 1916, a new longer barrelled version was put into production.
-This new model, which had a longer range, was named the 25 cm schwerer Minenwerfer neuer Art (new pattern), which was abbreviated to 25 cm sMW n/A. The older, short-barrel model was then renamed 25 cm sMW a/A (alter Art) (old pattern).
+In 1916, a new longer-barrelled version was put into production.
+This new model, which had a longer range with an L/5 barrel, was named the 25 cm schwerer Minenwerfer neuer Art (new pattern), which was abbreviated to 25 cm sMW n/A. The older, short-barrel L/3 model was then renamed 25 cm sMW a/A (alter Art) (old pattern).

+A middle variant, which consisted of simply adding a 500mm barrel extension to existing a/A mortars, was the 25 cm schwerer Minenwerfer 16a.